dbactual/thomaspaine/content/pages/resources/walt-whitman-on-thomas-paine.md

 ---
-Title: Walt Whitman on Thomas Paine
+title: Walt Whitman on Thomas Paine
 ---

                    In Memory of Thomas Paine by Walt Whitman